Setting Up the Cisco Unified IP Phone

 For more information about the security features, see the “Understanding Security Features for Cisco Unified IP Phones” section.
 Also, refer to Cisco Unified Communications Manager Security Guide.

-Before you do so, make sure that the appropriate Cisco Unified CM and the Certificate Authority Proxy Function (CAPF) security configurations are complete:
+Before you do so, make sure that the appropriate Cisco Unified Communications Manager and the Certificate Authority Proxy Function (CAPF) security configurations are complete:

-•The CTL or ITL file should have a CAPF certificate.
+- The CTL file should have a CAPF certificate.

 To configure an LSC on the phone, follow these steps: